Virgin Hickman

 Why and how we collect your information

-Virgin Hickman collects, uses and discloses personal information for several reasons.
+Virgin Law Group collects, uses and discloses personal information for several reasons.
 The information allows us to have access to all the relevant information that will allow us to:

 • provide you with legal advice;